svermeulen/vim-macrobatics/README.md

 ## Moving registers

 In some cases you might find yourself making use of multiple macros at once.
-In this case, it is cumbersome to need to navigate the macro buffer history back and forth every time you want to swap the active macro between indexes in the history buffer.
+In this case, it can be cumbersome to navigate the macro buffer history back and forth every time you want to swap the active macro between indexes in the history buffer.
 A better way to handle this case is to save one or more of these macros to named registers and execute them that way instead.
 Macrobatics provides a shortcut mapping that can do this.
 For example, if you add the following to your `.vimrc`:

 ```viml
 " mc = macro copy